-Each year, the Computer Science Department admits students to undergraduate programs ranging from a traditional B.S. in computer science to a bachelor of computer science and arts.
+Each year, the School of Computer Science admits students to undergraduate programs ranging from a traditional B.S. in computer science to a bachelor of computer science and arts.
 Whatever option you choose, you’re guaranteed to find a rigorous program dedicated to the real-world training and practical problem solving that has been the hallmark of computer science education at CMU since its inception.

 B.S. in Computer Science